 This morning I looked out the window into our backyard, and saw my 16-year-old son up in a tree with a tape measure in his hand.
 Down on the ground his 12-year-old brother stood jotting notes in a notebook.

 We sold our house in Oregon 6.5 years ago and uprooted our boys for an Alaska Adventure.
 We left their pup with my parents in Oregon, and we moved north for a job.
 We lived in transition for a lot of years.
 And then last November we bought a house with a backyard.
 Today the boys are out there working on a treehouse.
-In a kaleidoscope of time, I see them reaching back to their childhood memories when Daddy built them a treehouse; at the same time, they are stepping forward to apply their own growing-up building skills.
+In a kaleidoscope of time, I see them reaching back to their childhood memories when Daddy built a treehouse for them; at the same time, they are stepping forward to apply their own growing-up building skills.

 As I watched them work today I saw dark clouds threatening at all the edges of our sky.
 A windy rainstorm was predicted for the afternoon.
 But in that moment, sunlight streamed through the yellow-gold leaves of the gorgeous Paper Birch tree, standing tall and broad in our backyard.
 At the base of the tree, our 7-year-old golden dog, (who moved up this summer to live with us at last) snuffled in the leaves at the base of the tree.
 My boys measured and schemed.